Identifying and changing contexts

 .

-In some situations, the new user may be an updated version of the existing user.
-For example, on a sign-in page in a single-page app, you could represent the same person as an anonymous user before they log in, and a different user after they log in.
+In some situations, the new context may be an updated version of the existing context.
+For example, on a sign-in page in a single-page app, you could represent the same person as a multi-context that combines a pre-login anonymous context and a post-login context with the "user" kind.
 After the person logs in, you can call Identify

 so that the person receives the correct feature flag settings for their account.

-call loads any saved flag values for the new user and immediately trigger an update of the latest flags from LaunchDarkly.
-Because this method re-fetches flag settings for the new user, you should should not call it at high frequency.
-The intended use case for switching user contexts is the login/logout flow.
-To learn more, read LDClientIdentify
+call loads any saved flag values for the new context and immediately triggers an update of the latest flags from LaunchDarkly.
+Because this method re-fetches flag settings for the updated context, you should not call it at high frequency.
+The intended use case for switching contexts is the login/logout flow.
+To learn more, read IdentifyAsync

 .